kyamagu/matlab-fscache/README.md

 FSCACHE
 =======

-File-system based cache for Matlab struct arrays.
+File-system based cache for Matlab values.
 It implements a key-value persistent storage using Matlab's built-in `load` and `save` functions.
 It does not offer the best performance compared to a key-value database system, but works in any platform supported by Matlab.

 API
 ---